Takaya-Yamazato/owc2025/src/pages/committee/index.md

     - image: Chedlia_Ben_Naila.jpg
       chair: Prof. Chedlia Ben Naila
       text: >
-        (S’08–M'20) received the Ph.D. degree from Waseda University, Tokyo, Japan, in 2012.
+        (IEEE SM’24) received the Ph.D. degree from Waseda University, Tokyo, Japan, in 2012.
 She is currently an Assistant Professor at Nagoya University, Nagoya, Japan.
-Previously, she was a Junior Lecturer at Iset'Com, Tunisia (2005–2008), and as an Adjunct Lecturer at Waseda University, Japan (2014–2019).
-She is a member of IEEE and OPTICA.
-She was the recipient of the 2011 Waseda University Ono Azusa Memorial Academic Award medal, the Best Paper Award of IIEEJ Journal (2012), the 26th Telecom System Technology award from the Japanese Telecommunication Advancement Foundation (TAF) of Japan (2011), and the IEEE ITU-T Kaleidoscope Best Paper award (2011).
-Her current research interests include optical wireless communications, free-space optics (FSO) systems, optical intelligent reflecting surfaces (IRS), and underwater communications.
+Previously, she was a Junior Lecturer at Iset’Com, Tunisia (2005–2008), and as an Adjunct Lecturer at Waseda University, Japan (2014–2019).
+She is a Senior member of IEEE and member of OPTICA (formerly OSA).
+She was the recipient of the 2011 Waseda University Ono Azusa Memorial Academic Award medal, the Best Paper Award of IIEEJ Journal (2012), the 26th Telecom System Technology Award from the Japanese Telecommunication Advancement Foundation (TAF) of Japan (2011), and the IEEE ITU-T Kaleidoscope Best Paper award (2011).
+Her current research interests include optical wireless communications (OWC), free-space optics (FSO) systems, optical intelligent reflecting surfaces (IRS), and underwater communications.
     - image: YAMAZATO_Takaya.jpg
       chair: Prof. Takaya Yamazato
       text: >